Neem & Tea Tree Body & Hair Shampoo

 If you decide to try an exfoliating scrub, here are a few suggestions:

-Read our blog, "The Nitty Gritty of Exfoliation"
+Learn More Blog, "The Nitty Gritty of Exfoliation"

 Synthetic preservatives, needed to give commercial creams, lotions and cosmetics a long shel-life, can also cause irritation and inflammation especially to folks with sensitive skin conditions.